Get a free application, infrastructure and malware scan report - Scan Your Website Now

 10. Leverage Bot Management Software

-• Rate Limiting – Enforce rate-limiting measures to control the frequency of requests from specific IP addresses.
-Unusual spikes in activity can trigger alerts, allowing the system to investigate without immediately flagging the traffic as malicious, reducing false positives.
+Rate Limiting – Enforcing rate-limiting measures controls the frequency of requests from specific IP addresses.
+Unusual spikes in activity trigger alerts for further investigation without immediately flagging the traffic as malicious, thus reducing false positives.

 Botnet Detection and Removal with AppTrana WAAP

-AppTrana WAAP’s bot mitigation solution is the cornerstone, integrating these best practices into a cohesive and proactive defense strategy.
+AppTrana WAAP’s bot mitigation solution is the cornerstone, integrating these best practices into a proactive defense strategy.
 Through a synergy of behavioral analysis, machine learning, User-Agent verification, IP reputation checks, challenge-response mechanisms, and rate limiting, AppTrana WAAP creates a robust shield.

 This blend of cutting-edge technologies accurately identifies and prevents botnet threats and effectively minimizes false positives.
 By staying adaptive to evolving attack patterns and incorporating real-time verification measures, AppTrana WAAP offers a holistic solution, ensuring the resilience and security of web applications in the face of dynamic and persistent bot-driven threats.